TheJacksonLab/ECG_ActiveLearning/README.md

 # AL4ECG : Active Learning for Electronic Coarse Graining

-Documentation for the active learning (AL) workflow developed as a part of the article "ATemperature Transferable ElectronicCoarse-Graining via Deep Kernel Learning and Active Learning".
+Documentation for the active learning (AL) workflow developed as a part of the article "Temperature Transferable Electronic Coarse-Graining via Deep Kernel Learning and Active Learning".
 __For more details, please refer to the [paper](https://www.url_to_be_added.com).__